Kazhuu/spc-player/README.md

 Also when I studied for this project I used following project source code for studying purposes https://www.caitsith2.com/snes/apu.htm.
 Which can also be found from GitHub: https://github.com/emukidid/SNES_APU_SD.

+## Future Work

+Can play all songs that I've tested but most likely not all SPC files work.
+At the moment only supports SPC file format v0.30.
+In future more formats could be supported.

+If you stumble upon anything please file an issue about it.
+PRs are also welcome, thanks!